 Thus far all sovereignty is represented or understood to reside in the King or governments of any nation-state.
 This changes with the ratification of the Federal Constitution for the United States.
 Further edification on the people’s view of the transfer of sovereignty to the people of the United States can be found in John Jay’s opinion in Chisolm v.
 Georgia (1793.)

-All actions up to this point had been through individuals acting as representatives of the originally chartered colonies.
+All actions under the Continental Congress’ had been through individuals acting as representatives of the originally chartered colonies.
 As such, each became acting representatives of the newly sovereign people of their respective States.
 After the heat of the recent war, it quickly became apparent to all that the central government for the United States of America, operating under the Articles of Confederation and Perpetual Union, was wholly inadequate to the comfort and security of the People.
+As a confederacy, the United States operated externally as a nation-state with the power to wage war and negotiate treaties but no means of enforcement.
+It couldn’t finance any war which it may become embroiled in, nor could it assure any treaty could be implemented by it’s own authority.
+Any single member-state of the confederacy could negate the integrity of the United States by refusing to participate or cooperate.
+A single nation with thirteen distinct heads, each acting as individuals with little regard for the needs or duties of the whole.

+The newly transformed nation known as the United States of America under the Federal Constitution was outwardly a single nation, while inwardly it was many small nations maintaining the remainder of the duties, responsibilities and authorities traditionally belonging to nation-states.
 It was in the conventions of the people of the separate States where We, the People first shouldered the responsibilities of sovereigns.
 The Articles of Confederation and Perpetual Union was a compact between the nation-states our colonies had become.
 The ratification of the Federal Constitution by conventions of the people of the various States was the beginning of the creation of the people’s compact.
-Most were alarmed, however, by the lack of protections for the people’s rights under the new government and agitated for such protections to be added through the process described in Article V. This became known as the Massachusetts Compromise and ten of twelve amendments passed muster for ratification by the States and our Bill of Rights was appended to the Federal Constitution.

 The founders compact for our government was not complete, however.
 Their generation was not yet done shaping their new government.
 Two more amendments came out of the founding generation.
 The first came about as the result of a case before the Supreme Court, the previously mentioned Chisolm v.
 Georgia (1793) and the second came about as a result of the inconveniences of the earliest elections.